2015-16 STUDENT-ATHLETE HANDBOOK

 As a member of Clemson University’s athletics family, I will responsibly represent, with integrity, the values, traditions, and people of Clemson University.
 As a Clemson University student-athlete, I will display good sportsmanship, know and follow NCAA and ACC guidelines, obey team rules and policies, and always give 100 percent effort to positively represent Clemson University on the field, in the classroom, and in my daily life.

 Hazing is not tolerated at Clemson, and by extension, in the Athletic Department.
 Student-athletes who have concerns/questions are encouraged to speak out.
 This can be done in an open forum (e.g. speak up with the offenders); or to a staff member with whom you feel comfortable.
 Members of the Athletic Department staff have a duty to follow-up on all reports of hazing.
 The student-athlete can be assured that their safety is of paramount importance, and their report will be handled appropriately.
-Information on hazing can be accessed at:
+Information on hazing can be accessed in the student-athlete section on the athletic website.

 Athletic Department Standard of Conduct / Discipline Policy